yutxie/yutxie.github.io/bio.md

 layout: page
 ---

 **Yutong Xie**, University of Michigan.
-Yutong is a Ph.D. candidate in the School of Information at the University of Michigan.
-She has a general research interest in AI for scientific innovation, AI for creativity, and AI behavioral science.
-Yutong has published research papers in major conferences and journals at PNAS, WWW, ICLR, AAAI, etc.
-She co-organized the workshop on Graph Neural Networks for Recommendation and Search at ACM RecSys ’21, and regularly served as a reviewer in AI-related conferences including WWW, KDD, NeurIPS, ICML, AAAI, etc.
+Yutong is a Ph.D. candidate and a Barbour Scholar at the University of Michigan School of Information, advised by Prof. Qiaozhu Mei.
+With a general research interest in AI behavioral sicence, AI for science, and AI for innovation, she has published research papers in major journals and conferences  such as PNAS, WWW, ICLR, AAAI, etc. Yutong has co-organized workshops on topics including AI behavioral science and graph learning.
+She also regularly served as a reviewer in AI-related conferences including WWW, KDD, NeurIPS, ICML, AAAI, etc. Her research has been recognized with the University of Michigan Barbour Scholarship and D. E. Shaw Research Graduate and Postdoctoral Women’s Fellowship.